Warnstrom/PoopCommandOutageBlogpost/README.md

 In PHP, I was using a custom `RateLimiter` class that connected to Redis and tracked IP requests.
 Everything worked beautifully — **until it didn’t**.

-I didn't take into consideration that if the RateLimiter service would go down or not start up properly, that it would mean that it's not possible to get a connection to the database which is okay(?) but not necessarily what I want for this use case
+I initially overlooked the fact that if the RateLimiter service goes down or fails to start correctly, it would prevent any connection to the database.
+While this might be acceptable in some scenarios, it's not the desired behavior for this particular use case.

 ---